kyleRhess/kyleRhess/README.md

 _A random quote_
 ___
-***Wear your best for your execution and stand dignified.
-Your last recourse against randomness is how you act — if you can’t control outcomes, you can control the elegance of your behaviour.
-You will always have the last word.
+***Well, if you talk about programming to a group of programmers who use the same language, they can become almost evangelistic about the language.
+They form a tight-knit community, hold to certain beliefs, and follow certain rules in their programming.
+It’s like a church with a programming language for a Bible.
--- Nassim Taleb***
+-- Gary Kildall (inventor of CP/M, one of the first OS for the micro).***
 ___
-##### Updated on: 12/13/2021, 18:21:12
+##### Updated on: 12/15/2021, 18:26:45
 ###### Quotes from [erickedji](https://gist.github.com/erickedji/68802)